RonakHegde17/CS180Project4/ReadMe.txt

 and friend users of that UserProfile.
 This class also contains a toString method that shows a string representaion of that created object.

+GUI.java
+This class will implement the transition of user input to the graphical interface that users can interact with.
+This will be implemented towards the end of phase 2/start of phase 3.

 UserProfileInterface.java
 ----------
 This is the interface for the UserProfile class,